Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 I mean, let’s face it: things change quickly at this age.

-- Your young-adult-still-teen may only have steady income seasonally, like in the summer.
+- Your young-adult-still-teen may only have steady income seasonally, like in the summer (here are sources of income for 18-year-olds).

 - They may not know what they’re going to do with their lives yet (apartment?
 College?
 Living at home longer?
 Gap year?).